juhoautio/whentodrive/README.md

 ## Maven build
-Build should work out of the box, just do `mvn compile` or `mvn test` to try it.
+Build should work out of the box with Java 1.7, just do `mvn compile` or `mvn test` to try it.

 You need to provide your user information in `src/main/resources/conf.json`